GiGurra/party/README.md

 bounded parallelization in recursive contexts, allowing for efficient tree traversal and parallel execution without exploding the worker pool or running into deadlocks.

-## Features

-- Parallel processing with configurable worker limits.
-- Context-based cancellation and error propagation.
-- Ordered and unordered result handling.
-- Utility functions for asynchronous operations.
-- Bounded parallelization for recursive functions and tree traversal.

 ## Installation

 ```sh